maueroats/teaching/content/intermediate-cs/sem1review/sem-review-topics-1.md

     - Test everything individually
     - Use `check-with` to catch signature errors.
 (See below.)

-* Numerical functions that limit or convert values:

-    - `min`, `max` to limit values
-    - `real->int`
-    - `round`, `ceiling`, `floor`

 * Testing

     - Write two tests for each function.
     - **Especially** when you do not know how to make it work!
 (Fight instinct to just hack.)
     - Use different numbers for each argument in a test.
 (Why is this important?)

+## Minor Topics

+Still important enough to mention.

+* Numerical functions that limit or convert values:

+    - `min`, `max` to limit values
+    - `real->int`
+    - `round`, `ceiling`, `floor`

+* People coordinates

+    - Changing to and from

+* String functions.

+    - `substring`: both the two and three argument versions.

-### Details on check-with
+## Details on check-with

 Example in `big-bang` is: `(check-with posn?)`.
 [More in click-circle writeup]({{< relref "click-circle.md" >}}).